 Rancher contains a variety of tools that aren't included in Kubernetes to assist in your DevOps operations.
 Rancher can integrate with external services to help your clusters run more efficiently.
+Tools are divided into following categories:

 Logging is helpful because it allows you to: